jefdaj/labwiki/notebook/2017-03-08_git-annex/readme.md

 I keep an instance of the wiki running on my laptop, one on my lab computer, and one at home.
 Each is added as a an ssh remote of the others.
-Running `git annex sync --content` would keep everything in sync over the internet.
+Running `git annex sync && git annex sync --content` would keep everything in sync over the internet.

 Because of the large files, though, what I actually do is keep a fourth repository on a USB drive and sync it with each computer.
 Git annex uses it as